Asyncify lets synchronous C or C++ code interact with asynchronous JavaScript. This allows things like:

 supports, you can also add your own functions.
 To do so, you must create a JS

-function that is called from wasm (since Emscripten controls pausing and
+function that is called from Wasm (since Emscripten controls pausing and

-resuming the wasm from the JS runtime).
+resuming the Wasm from the JS runtime).

 One way to do that is with a JS library function.
 Another is to use